Sitecore-Hackathon/2018-admin-b/README.md

 When a user submits a comment, the module scans the comment for questionable language.
 The Settings item is used to aggregate the Flagged Words and the Flagged Word Groups into a list of Word items (word, severity color, warning text).
 For each word in this list, we do a case-insensitive search of the commment using regex.
 If no flagged words are found, the comment is submitted; otherwise, the user is shown a review message which asks them to review their comment and consider removing or changing the highlighted words.
 The user can hover over each highlighted word to see a tooltip with the warning message.
 If the user clicks submit again without changing their comment, they will be prompted with a message asking if they're sure they want to submit; if they do edit their comment, the comment will be scanned again, and either submitted or returned with warnings again.
 In order to submit a comment that has flagged language, the user must go through the "are you sure" prompt.

+The optional cooldown field will disable the submit button for X seconds when a comment is returned with warnings.
+This prevents the user from submitting again immediately and encourages them to review and edit their comment.
+The cooldown can be as little as a few seconds, several minutes, or even hours, if the content editor is really sadistic.

 ## Known Issues

 Civil Discourse Module has several known issues.
 The notable issues are listed below: